allie-touchstone/Social-Media-Analytics/README.md

 Assignment 1: Looking at tweets from the Super Bowl to find influencers

-Final: Sentiment Analysis on Eileen Gu
+Final Project: Sentiment Analysis on tweets about Eileen Gu